mostafizur99/gcp-vpc-peering-nginx-access/README.md

 ## Description

 Explore hands-on VPC network peering within Google Cloud Platform (GCP).
 We'll create separate VPCs in different regions, set up VMs in each VPC, and deploy an Nginx server.
-Witness the practical dynamics of VPC network peering as these elements interact, gaining real-world insights into this powerful GCP feature.
+And then, we will establish a connection between two VMs using VPC network peering.

 ## Overview Diagram